grpc/proposal/A74-xds-config-tears.md

  public:
   virtual ~Watcher() = default;

-  // Called when a new xDS config is available. virtual void OnUpdate(XdsConfig config) = 0;

-  // Called when there is an error on LDS or RDS only.
-The context will
+  // Called when a new xDS config is available or when there is an error
-  // be a human-readable string indicating the scope in which the error
+  // for the LDS or RDS resource for which we want to stop using the
-  // occurred (e.g., the resource type and name). virtual void OnError(absl::string_view context, absl::Status status) = 0;
+  // previously seen resource, if any. virtual void OnUpdate(absl::StatusOr<XdsConfig> config) = 0;
 };
 ```